 Research goals and design

-To understand the response between two different sets of marketing materials for a car company, we sent out a link that subjects could view and give their response to images and videos.
-To understand the change that Ad exposure creates a visual perception board is presented in between the stimuli as well as a shopping task to see how behavior on the ads translates to shopping behavior assess for self report, eye tracking, and facial expression coding.
+To understand the response between two different sets of marketing materials for a car company, we sent out a link with a group of images and videos that subjects could react to.
+Because we want to assess the change in reaction that ad exposure creates, a visual perception board was presented in between the stimuli as well as a shopping task to see how behavior on the ads translates to shopping behavior.
+Using Online Data Collection, we evaluated the task using self report, eye tracking, and facial expression coding.

 Web Marketplace attention sample

-- Strong attention to first object in the list than trails off right to left and top to bottom
+- Strong attention to the first object in the list, then visual focus trails off right to left and top to bottom

 Online Data Collection